SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 ### Hardware Requirements

 - A Windows PC.
-- Spectrum Analyzer for WLAN RF measurement (PER_Tx).
+- Spectrum Analyzer for TX RF measurement(PER-TX).
-- Signal Generator for WLAN RF measurement (PER_Rx).
+- Signal Generator for RX RF measurement (PER_RX).
 - 802.11 ax/b/g/n Access point.
 - A Micro-coaxial connector plug to SMA-female cable (RF connector) for connecting the U.Fl port of the Si917 radio board to the Spectrum Analyzer or Signal Generator.
 - **SoC Mode**: